iExecBlockchainComputing/documentation/for-developers/quick-start-for-developers.md

 ```

 The iExec SDK writes the minimum app configuration in `iexec.json`
+then fill information for the registation: app name, app repo, …

 | **key** | **description** |
 | :--- | :--- |